gribot-robotics/gribot_ros/README.md

 # Gribot

-Gribot is an agricultural robot mower that can cut grass in crops such as trees, grapes, etc. However, Gribot is not only limited to agriculture: it can be used in every area where grass has to be periodically cut, such as roadsides, industrial areas, etc.
+Gribot is an **open source agricultural robot mower** that can cut grass in crops such as trees, grapes, etc. All software, modules, plans, models, with the exception of purchased elements, are freely available under LGPL.
+Gribot is not only limited to agriculture: it can be used in every area where grass has to be periodically cut, such as roadsides, industrial areas, etc.

-We are developpin more that just a mower: we are creating a platform that can carry many tools: in a frist step, we do focus on grass cutting.
+We are developping more that just a mower: we are creating a platform that can carry many tools: in a first step, we do focus on grass cutting.

 The project web site is www.gribot.org.